4 Fun Activities for Social-Emotional Learning in the Classroom — IDEAcon 2021

 By presenting likely scenarios students may encounter, teachers also offer students different viewpoints on how other students may experience school.
 Diverse perspectives give students opportunities to practice empathy for others.

-As Jennifer closes her session, she captures the goal of practicing mindfulness in the classroom - it's to get students to say, "I know where I'm going…and how to get there."
+As Waldvogel closes her session, she captures the goal of practicing mindfulness in the classroom - it's to get students to say, "I know where I'm going…and how to get there."

-Deledao’s patented AI technology helps schools track their students' social-emotional well-being by looking for signs of cyberbullying and self-harm behavior.
+Its patented AI technology helps schools track their students' social-emotional well-being in real time, looking for signs of cyberbullying and self-harm behavior.
 Find students struggling in silence and give them the help they need.